Skip to main content

 Is Facebook or Instagram more heavily enforced?

 Facebook has higher absolute volume because the user base is larger, but Instagram has a higher rate of account-level actions in categories like cyber violence and protection of minors.
-We merge both into 'Meta' on this page because for most advertisers and creators, an action on either platform hits the same business unit.
+We merge both into 'Meta' on this page because for most operators and creators, an action on either platform hits the same business unit.

 Can I get alerted before this hits my account?